cristianrz/dockie/README.md

 * `go` / `golang`
 * `jq`

-There is an experimental branch called "unshare" which does not PRoot, but a Linux kernel that supports namespaces.
+There is an experimental branch called "unshare" which does not need PRoot, but a Linux kernel that supports namespaces.
 If you are not able to install PRoot you should check that out.

 ## Installation